SSGAalto/sgx-branch-shadowing-mitigation/llvm/docs/LangRef.rst

 ``afn``
    Approximate functions - Allow substitution of approximate calculations for functions (sin, log, sqrt, etc).
 See floating-point intrinsic definitions for places where this can apply to LLVM's intrinsic math functions.

 ``reassoc``
    Allow reassociation transformations for floating-point instructions.
-   This may dramatically change results in floating-point.
+   This may dramatically change results in floating point.

 ``fast``
    This flag implies all of the others.